 He married Barbara Haines ( ? - ? ).

-Thomas Sr. is described in the 1884 History of Bedford, Somerset and Fulton Counties:
+Thomas Sr. is profiled in the 1884 History of Bedford, Somerset and Fulton Counties.
+His entry reads as follows:

 Thomas was a miller, and ran the old gristmill at Draketown.
 He was killed by the falling of a tree one stormy night while returning from a visit to a sick girl.
 He married Barbara Haines, and was the father of Jacob, John, Moses, Thomas, Christina (Jennings) and Mary (Flanagan).